alangfiles/alangfiles/technicalresume.md

 ## Exhaustive Experience

----
+### Startups.com
-### Startups.com: Building various tools for engaging startup founders
+Building various tools for engaging startup founders.
 Worked on a highly skilled small team to manage 7 websites, build new features and support at 50 person organization.

-### Startups.com Rewrite
+* **Startups.com Rewrite**
   Convert the old legacy site for startups.co to the newly purchased .com domain.
 Rebuilt the site with Webpack, Node.js, React, GraphQL, and a custom visual design library.
 Deployed in Docker containers on AWS.

-### Startups.com Design Library
+* **Startups.com Design Library**
   Created a new custom visual design library of components to work with React for quick building pages.
 Built off some base components (`<Container/>`, `<Text/>` and various `<Layouts/>`) quick designs could be made using the default props, and deeper changes could be made to any component through a robust prop system.
 Built with CSS-in-JS (Emotion), and published/consumed as an internal npm package.

-### Startups.com Security Audit
+* **Startups.com Security Audit**
   Compiled a security audit against npm packages used in our main projects, as well as reviewing and testing our API endpoints.

 ---

 ## Improving, Inc: Consulting firm
 A tech consulting firm in Columbus, Ohio.
 200 employees at the time, my responsibilities were at client locations, as well as interviewing new employees, interviewing at clients, and teaching / mentoring consultants.

-### Improving Client: IGS, Energy Resale – Customer facing Website
+* **Improving Client: IGS, Energy Resale – Customer facing Website**
 Worked with a team of four, in an agile process, to convert legacy code to new production code.
 The original site was written in AngularJS, and I was one of the developers moving the application to React with Redux.
 Other responsibilities:
 Working closely with the Marketing department for requirements and approval Working on a high profile site that generates revenue for the business Helping use Scrum practices to organize work and goals Using React with Redux to produce a more stable, testable site

-### Improving Client: Anadarko Petroleum Corporation – Spatial Data
+* **Improving Client: Anadarko Petroleum Corporation – Spatial Data**
-Worked with a team of subject matter experts to build a Process Flow tracking piece of software that tracked the lifecycle of a Mapping Survey.
+Managed a team that worked out of Columbus, Ohio, with a team of subject matter experts in Houston, Texas to build a Process Flow tracking piece of software that tracked the lifecycle of a Mapping Survey.
 The application was built with Angular4, Java SpringBoot and Leaflet/Esri maps.
 Some of the other details included:
 Requirements gathering, project proposal, and sprint planning Interacting with clients, users, and interdepartmental organizations to achieve goals Connecting and refactoring a legacy non-relational database